KQM-git/TCL/docs/evidence/characters/geo/noelle.md

 ## Burst Mechanics

-### How does Noelle’s Elemental Burst interact with temporary defence buffs?
+### How Does Noelle’s Elemental Burst Interact With Temporary Defence Buffs?

 **By:** JonahFarc\#7056 and Midori\#2173